MrFarland/DM-Operations-Center/Module/08-Environment/light_and_vision-blindsight.md

 [Home](dm-operations-center) > [Environment](environment-menu) > [Light & Vision](light-and-vision) > Blindsight {.small-text}

 A creature with blindsight can:
-- perceive their surroundings without sight
+- Perceive their surroundings without sight
 {.square}

 ***Note**: The range of this ability is specified in the monster's description.* {.small-text}